awsdocs/amazon-athena-user-guide/doc_source/connectors-neptune.md

 ## Limitations<a name="connectors-neptune-limitations"></a>

+Currently, the Neptune Connector has the following limitations\.
-Currently, the connector supports only the property graph model\.
-RDF graphs are not currently supported\.
++ Only the property graph model is supported\.
++ RDF graphs are not supported\.
++ Projecting columns, including the primary key \(ID\), is not supported\.

 ## Setting up a Neptune cluster<a name="connectors-neptune-setting-up-a-neptune-cluster"></a>